 Paris has so many great restaurants in which to dine, returning over and over again to a particular one seems almost foolish or sinful but the cuisine and the relaxed, upmarket environment at the L'Avenue causes people to get hooked on eating, drinking and communing here.
 Consequently, I know I will be back on my next visit to Paris.
 Enjoy this short video of L'Avenue and get a better understanding for why it is so popular with discerning local and non-local diners.

-Now for the shopping bottomline; this elegant street is in my opinion the "mecca of haute couture" and luxury designer fashion.
+Now for the shopping experience summation; in my opinion this elegant street is the mecca of haute couture and luxury designer fashion.
 Every top international fashion house has a store located on the Avenue Montaigne with Dior having its flagship and design atelier with this address.
 Besides Dior, you will find Chanel, Louis Vuitton, Valentino, Versace, Gucci, Givenchy, Chloe, Fendi, Escada, YSL, Jimmy Choo, Prada and Ferragomo to peruse.
-I can only imagine how many miillions of dollars of merchandise is for sale on this seven plus block street!!
-I probably should say "billions" instead of millions of dollars of retail therapy is offered here.
+I can only imagine how many millions of dollars of merchandise is for sale on this seven plus block street!!
+I probably should say billions instead of millions of dollars of retail therapy is offered here.